AngeliqueDF/rest-countries-api-with-color-theme-switcher/README.md

 - View a list of all countries of the world with basic facts about each.
 - Filter countries based on region.
 - Search for countries by their name.
-- Click on a card to see more details about the country and navigate to bordering countries.
+- Click on a card to see more details about the country and navigate to bordering countries' pages.
 - Toggle dark/light mode.
-- Responsive.
+- Responsiveness.
-- Accessible.
+- Accessibility.

 <p align="center">
   <img src="./src/images/mobile-screenshot-dark.png" alt="Screenshot of the countries REST API app on mobile in dark mode." width="50%">